 Listening in the library

-A youth experimental music project at the Toronto Public Library, 2017
+A youth experimental music project at the Toronto Public Library, autumn 2017

-The workshop concluded in a performance in which participants created a live remix of the collection.
+The workshop concluded with a performance wherein the group created a live remix of the collection.
 Diffusing and layering these recordings throughout the library as a collective act, audiences were invited to create a "mix" via the simple act of walking throughout the building and listening.

 Performers: Jason Li, Taggart Quinn, Maria Patricia Abuel, Gian Caracciolo, and Nanthini Namasti.